 Duolingo Russian review

 For many people, Duolingo is the first stop to getting around a new language.
 It’s a free app that teaches you new words, how they are pronounced and new sentences – all done in a fun and easy to follow manner.
 This makes it extremely popular for learning virtually every language.
-Heck, even my mom is using it right now to learn some basic Russian for her second trip to Moscow!
+Even my mom is using it right now to learn some basic Russian for her second trip to Moscow!

 You can sign up for a free Duolingo account and then you can get started.
 First, you’ll have to do some basic test (around 5 minutes), to see where your level is.
 Duolingo offers progressively tougher lessons – so you don’t want to start too difficult.
 After that you can start learning Russian right away – the program itself recommends to start with at least 5 minutes per day.
-That’s enough to do a couple of short lessons and if you can keep the daily streak up, you can learn a lot of Russian in aseveral months.
+That’s enough to do a couple of short lessons and if you can keep the daily streak up, you can learn a lot of Russian in several months.

 This is me speaking Russian.
 My level is fine, but I didn’t get there just by Duolingo-ing.
 It can be a valuable tool in your arsenal though 😉

 5 Things I like about Duolingo Russian

 #1 It’s free